-Check the WSS\CASB perspective from within the threatpulse portal.
+Check the WSS\CASB integration from within the WSS threatpulse portal.

-To check the CloudSoc activation, see Account Configuration, Products & Licensing, CloudSOC Gateway.
+To check the CloudSoc activation, go to Settings ('gear' icon on left pane), Products & Licensing, CloudSOC Gateway.

 Check the Report center logging for Gatelet aware SaaS traffic.
 Report center, Web Browsing per Site or Full logs, or similar options.

-If no SaaS traffic exists, check if gatelets are enabled?
+If no SaaS traffic exists, verify if Gatelets are enabled from CloudSOC Store (example of enabled Gatelet below).

-If gatelets are enabled, SaaS traffic can be steered away from WSS.
-Check on-prem firewall and proxy configuration for both the WSSAgent traffic and the gatelet traffic.
+If the Gatelets are enabled, it could be that your SaaS traffic is being diverted/steered away from WSS.
+Check on-prem firewall and proxy configuration for both the WSSAgent traffic and the Gatelet traffic.
 Verify the URLS and IP's for WSS and SAAS urls are properly whitelisted.
 See WSS-ingress whitelisting and verify the SaaS traffic is not being sent through the local proxy or blocked at the firewall.

 Collect a SymDIAG of the machine while replicating the problem with the gatelet SaaS e.g. o365.
 Test with more than one gatelet to make sure the problem is not gatelet specific.